tuned-org-uk/arrowspace-rs/paper.md

 ---
-title: 'ArrowSpace: Spectral Indexing of Embeddings using taumode (λτ)'
+title: 'ArrowSpace: A primer on Spectral Indexing for vector search'
 tags:
   - embeddings
   - vector database